-As of December 31, 2020 and 2019, investment securities were primarily comprised of debt, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises.
+As of December 31, 2020, investment securities were comprised entirely of debt, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises.
+As of December 31, 2021, investment securities continued to be comprised primarily of debt, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises, with just under 2% of the investment securities comprised of collateralized loan obligations rated AA or better and obligations issued by local state and political subdivisions rated AA or better.
 The Company amortizes premiums and accretes discounts using the interest method over the expected lives of the individual securities.
-Premiums on callable debt securities are amortized to their earliest call date.
+Premiums on callable debt securities are amortized to their next call date.
 All investment securities transactions are recorded on a trade-date basis.
-All of the Company's investment securities were categorized as available-for-sale as of December 31, 2020 and 2019.
-Available-for-sale investment securities are reported at fair value, with unrealized gains and losses reported in accumulated other comprehensive income.
+All of the Company's investment securities are reported at fair value, with unrealized gains and losses reported in accumulated other comprehensive income.
 Gains and losses realized on sales of investment securities are determined using the specific identification method.

 For available-for-sale debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or it is more likely than not that it will be required to sell the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
 For available-for-sale debt securities that do not meet the aforementioned criteria, the Company evaluates at the individual security level whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, management considers the extent to which fair value is less than amortized cost and adverse conditions specifically related to the security, among other factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
-If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security is compared to the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.